 - A cold will improve in seven to 10 days, although symptoms can last for up to two weeks.
 The cough and tiredness that often come with a flu can last for weeks after the rest of the illness is over.

-The flu is different than coronavirus (COVID-19)
+The flu is different to coronavirus (COVID-19)

 The flu and the new coronavirus COVID-19 are both viral infections and respiratory illnesses, but they're caused by different viruses.
 COVID-19 and flu symptoms can look similar.
-COVID-19 is caused by a new virus, so people do not have immunity to it yet, and a vaccine may still be many months away.

 Every child’s flu symptoms will be different, but can include: